 This nursing home also excelled in the area of nursing, where it earned an B+.
 Our nursing rating is based on several subcategories.
 The most important factor is the quantity of hours nurses spend with residents.
 This particular nursing home provided 0.4 hours of nursing care per resident per day.
 Finally, our nursing grades also factor in quality-based assessments, such as avoiding major falls.
 This place performed well in this area.
 Avoiding major falls is typically a good indicator that a nursing home has reliable quality controls in place.
 Major falls can typically be avoided if more nurses aids and better safety protocols are in place.

 Does this page answer your questions about Avalon Care Center - Pullman?

 Long-term Care Quality

-In our final category of inspections, this nursing home received a terrible grade.
-With an F in the inspection category, this nursing home's overall grade was pulled down significantly.
-When a nursing home has this poor of an inspection rating, you should expect some severe deficiencies on its inspection report.
-Severe deficiencies indicate a threat to the well being of residents.
-This particular nursing home was hit with 7 deficiencies on its inspection report.
-The only positive thing we can say is that none of these deficiencies were in the categories that suggest that they created a threat to resident safety or health.
-Lastly, we also want to point out that this place received significant government fines recently amounting to over $100,000.
-This often indicates that a facility's poor performance spanned multiple years.
+Turning the final category of inspections, this nursing home did not fare well.
+It received an F in this category.
+This dragged this nursing home's overall grade down as we heavily weight this category.
+For places that received this bad of an inspection rating, we recommend scrutinizing any severe deficiencies on its inspection report.
+This particular nursing home had 7 deficiencies by CMS.
+The only favorable thing we found is that none of the deficiencies were in the categories that suggest that they caused a risk to resident health or safety.
+Finally, we need to point out that this nursing home was assessed significant government fines recently of over $100,000.
+This often suggests that a bad track record spanned multiple years.